CiscoDevNet/cisco-ftdv/AEAWSUSECASE.md

 environment.

 The FTDv Auto Scale solution is a CloudFormation template-based deployment that provides:<br>
-• Completely automated FTDv instance registration and de-registration with the FMC.
+• Completely automated FTDv instance registration and de-registration with the FMC
-• NAT policy, Access Policy, and Routes automatically applied to scaled-out FTDv instances.
+• NAT policy, Access Policy, and Routes automatically applied to scaled-out FTDv instances
 • Support for Load Balancers and multi-availability zones.

 ## Auto Scale Use Case